Home » Recipes » Egyptian Lentil Soup (Shorbet Ads)

 • In a heavy bottomed pot or dutch oven, melt butter.
 Add garlic, shallots and carrots and allow them to soften.

-• Add lentils, turmeric, cumin, paprika, salt and pepper.
+• Add lentils, cumin, paprika, salt and pepper.
 Mix everything together in the pot.
 Continue to stir for 4-5 minutes or until fragrant.

 • Pour in water, and mix the contents of the pot again.
 Bring the water up to a boil spices, and mix together.
 Reduce heat to medium-low and cover.
 Simmer for 15-20 minutes or until the lentils are tender.